domenic/origin-isolation/scenarios.md

 * Subframe 1: `https://e.org` (with `https://x.e.com` in the session history)
 * Subframe 2: `https://x.e.com` w/ OI

-The outcome for subframe 2 depends now on whether the `https://x.e.com` document in session history was retained in the back–forward cache.
-(I.e., whether the relevant session history entry contains a non-null `Document`.)

-If it was retained, then subframe 2 ends up keyed by `Site{https://e.com}`.
+In this case, subframe 2 ends up keyed by `Site{https://e.com}`.
 This ensures that if the user navigates subframe 1 back, restoring the `Site{https://e.com}`-keyed instance of `https://x.e.com` in subframe 1, that subframe 1 and subframe 2 are still in the same `Site{https://e.com}` agent cluster, i.e. we have avoided isolating same-origin pages from each other.

-If it was not retained, then subframe 2 ends up keyed by `Origin{https://x.e.com}`, as there is nothing keyed by `Site{https://e.com}` in the agent cluster map.
-Then, if the user navigates subframe 2 back, since there is no back–forward cache document stored for `https://x.e.com`, a new one will be created.
-This new one will go through the process of choosing an agent cluster key, and also end up with `Origin{https://x.e.com}`.
-So again, we have ensured that subframe 1 and subframe 2 are both in the same agent cluster (this time the `Origin{https://x.e.com}` one), and have avoided isolating same-origin pages from each other.
-And even better, this time we were able to respect the origin isolation request, since there was nothing in the back–forward cache to prevent us.

 ### Inserting iframes and saving JS references